sboesebeck/morphium/README.md

 - Production deployment: `docs/production-deployment-guide.md`
 - Monitoring & troubleshooting: `docs/monitoring-metrics-guide.md`

+## 🚀 What’s New in v6.2

+### MorphiumDriverException is now unchecked
+`MorphiumDriverException` extends `RuntimeException` instead of `Exception` — consistent with the MongoDB Java driver and all major Java persistence frameworks.
+This eliminates 40+ boilerplate `catch-wrap-rethrow` blocks and lets callers catch database errors directly by type.
+See [CHANGELOG](CHANGELOG.md) for migration details.

 ## 🚀 What’s New in v6.1

 ### MorphiumServer – The "Drop-in" Replacement